8 Important Landlord Legal Responsibilities in Michigan

 Follow Legal Procedures for Eviction or Termination of Tenancy

-The laws in Michigan are very clear about the amount and type of termination notice you must serve tenants, specifying when and how the tenancy may be ended by the landlord.
+The laws in Michigan are very clear about the amount and type of termination notice you must serve tenants, specifying when and how the landlord may end the tenancy.
 The law states that landlords must give non-paying tenants up to seven days’ notice before they can file for a non-payment eviction.
-Failure to observe the law can result in lengthy delays, undermining the very purpose of an eviction–so be sure to always keep these limits in mind, especially when dealing with the likely stressful situation that leads to this moment.
+Failure to observe the law can result in lengthy delays, undermining the very purpose of an eviction—so be sure to always keep these limits in mind, especially when dealing with the likely stressful situation that leads to this moment.

 A Final Note

-The above list showcases the most visible and important legal responsibilities for landlords in Michigan, but there are further guidelines to be aware of and a whole host of potentially sticky legal situations to navigate.
-For further information, be sure to check out the other resources available on the RPOA website.
-You may also want to check out information provided by relevant government or related agencies, including the US Department of Housing and Urban Development and local fair housing agencies.
+The above list showcases the most important legal responsibilities for landlords in Michigan, but there are further guidelines to be aware of and a whole host of potentially sticky legal situations to navigate.
+For further information, be sure to check out the other resources available on our website.
+You may also want to check out information provided by relevant government or related agencies, including the U.S. Department of Housing and Urban Development and local fair housing agencies.
 These can provide important legal information on their respective websites.
 If you find yourself with more specific legal questions about your own rental units, don’t hesitate to consult with a local landlord-tenant attorney.
 Several attorneys offer free limited legal advice for RPOA members.